AlwaysExtreme/Security-Portfolio/_posts/2019-02-07-Sprint-1-Retrospective.md

 ### 3) Apply technical skills to develop, model and/or evaluate designs.
 Presented a group research project to the class and participated in technical class discussions.
 Did in-depth research to understand the deeper aspects of the **2011 RSA Security breach** and what was involved to pull off such a feat.
 I explained the issue in depth and brought up interesting terminology such as heap spraying.

-Began the configuration of my Kali Linux box [Artifact 3: Kali Setup](https://github.com/AlwaysExtreme/root9b/blob/master/screenshots/2019-02-08%2014_06_45-kali-linux-2018.4-vbox-amd64%20-%20VMware%20Workstation.png)
+Began the configuration of my Kali Linux box [Artefact 3: Kali Setup](https://github.com/AlwaysExtreme/root9b/blob/master/screenshots/2019-02-08%2014_06_45-kali-linux-2018.4-vbox-amd64%20-%20VMware%20Workstation.png)
 Also utilised VMware snapshots to ensure any potential errors in the future could be reversible.
-[Artifact 4: Kali Backup](https://github.com/AlwaysExtreme/root9b/blob/master/screenshots/Creating_VM_snapshot.png)
+[Artefact 4: Kali Backup](https://github.com/AlwaysExtreme/root9b/blob/master/screenshots/Creating_VM_snapshot.png)

 With this, I further understood what was required of me to succeed in this studio.